megasanjay/vue3-marquee/docs/examples.md

 ### [#13](https://github.com/megasanjay/vue3-marquee/issues/13)

-Fixed an issue where putting texdt marquees in a flex div would cause it to clone endlessly
+Fixed an issue where putting a text marquee in a flex div would cause it to clone endlessly.
+Referenced here at [#13](https://github.com/megasanjay/vue3-marquee/issues/13)

 <Issue13 />